 LOCATION: Center for Nonprofits

-Registration for the rescheduled series will be available soon on our events page !
+Registration is available on our events page !

 The purpose of the Women Impacting Policy Committee is to enhance our members’ understanding of the importance of being civically engaged, both individually and within a group.